anjanarajan/Bluetooth/README.md

 # Bluetooth
-This contains programs for attacking bluetooth
+This repositary contains programs for exploiting Bluetooth and Bluetooth 4.0 (BLE).